tetcoin/vscode-substrate/README.md

-# Substrate - VSCode extension
+# Tetcore - VSCode extension

 Manage your node, runtime, browse and install pallets, manage your accounts and your smart contracts within VSCode.